 * “Right, the cupboard, get in!”
 “But I am the Fuher!”
 “In you go!”
 “Who are you?!”

-* Mels apparently shot the TARDIS, and only a few minutes after the TARDIS takes her to Berlin, she gets shot by Hitler.
+* Mels apparently shot the TARDIS, and only a few minutes after the TARDIS takes her to destination, she gets shot by Hitler.
 Instant karma.

-* “What are you doing here?”
-“Well, I was on my way to this gay gypsy bar-mitzvah for the disabled, when I thought gosh, the Third Reich’s a bit rubbish.
+* “Well, I was on my way to this gay gypsy bar-mitzvah for the disabled, when I thought gosh, the Third Reich’s a bit rubbish.
 I think I’ll kill the Fuhrer.
 Who’s with me?”